wspi/bell.js/README.md

 services send these statistics to statsd, statsd aggregates them every 10 seconds and broadcasts the results to its backends including bell, bell analyzes current stats with history data, calculates the trending, and alerts us if the trending behaves anomalous.

+You may also want to see https://github.com/eleme/noise, which is only for anomalies detection , but easier and faster.

 Requirements
 -----------